EMOTIONAL WELLNESS

 Courtney noted how grateful she is to have her mom living with her, which aids her confidence in numerous ways—from helping Courtney button her shirts to just being a sounding board.
 Courtney also finds emotional support in her friends.
 “They’ll be like, ‘We forget you have an autoimmune disease; you do so much!’
 So, I am grateful to have them remind me that although it sometimes feels like I’m going in slow motion, I am moving,” she said.

-In addition to his girlfriend and eight-year-old son, Mike finds this support in a daily text chain with friends who also live with MG.
+In addition to his girlfriend and eight-year-old son, Michael finds this support in a daily text chain with friends who also live with MG.
 “We are all there to lift each other up and get through the day,” he said, noting that they’ll celebrate accomplishments no matter how small or mundane, like getting out and mowing the lawn.

 If you think professional help would be a good addition to your support system, consider reaching out to a mental health counselor to talk through confidence building with MG.